-7. How do I collect personal data by email?
+7. How do I collect personal data by email and email multiple recipients?

 In your volunteer role, you might need to send and receive personal data via email, for example if you're organising for a group of people to attend an exercise class.

-• When sending emails to multiple people do not put all the email addresses in the 'to' field.
+When sending emails to multiple people do not put all the email addresses in the 'to' field.
 This would mean everyone will be able to see everybody else's email addresses, which is personal information and a personal data breach.
-Use the BCC field on the email address bar to send an email to more than one person so people can't see each other's addresses.